AndrewOrvedahl/DecaySim/README.md

-#TwoBodyDecay
+#DecaySim
 ----------------------------------

-TwoBodyDecay provides classes and methods for simulating a relativistic particle undergoing a two body decay.
+DecaySim provides classes and methods for simulating a relativistic particle undergoing a two body decay.

 ##Dependencies

-TwoBodyDecay is compatible with python >= 2.7.
+DecaySim is compatible with python >= 2.7 including 3.x.
 It requires pyROOT bindings for CERN's ROOT to use the histplot submodule.
+The massPDG() function in the distributions submodule relies on pypdt, which is available on pypi.

 ##Submodules